Icehawk78/FrozenCookies/README.md

 - Currently will not ever buy or recommend buying the Sacrificial Rolling Pin.
 (Due to not modelling the cost of the Elder Pact as lost CpS.)
 - Will not buy some other upgrades as well as they don't directly gain CpS
+- Cosmetic bug: raw cookies per second reports (highest this ascension: 70.4 quadrillion) when nothing has been done yet.

 # Contact Us!